dmbarbour/glas/docs/GlasNamespaces.md

 To support this vision, we forbid parent-relative (`"../"`) paths in Src constructors, and absolute file paths may only be constructed relative to other absolute file paths or a DVCS source.

+### Linear File Dependencies

+In general, glas systems shall report a warning if a file is noticed to be loaded twice, even if acyclic or via independent paths.
+The motive is to favor the *shared library* design pattern (via '%env.\*') in case of shared files, and to structurally simplify live coding.

 ## User-Defined Syntax

 As a supported convention, users may define front-end compilers per file extension in '%env.lang.FileExt'.
 To bootstrap this process, the glas executable initialy injects a built-in definition for '%env.lang.glas' for long enough to build and extract the configured 'env.lang.glas'.

-A viable model for the front-end compiler is a Program implementing a pure function of type `Binary -> AST`, where AST represents a closed term of the module definition type.
-Lazy loads must be expressed as %macro nodes within the generated AST.
+The front-end compiler is a 1--1 arity Program implementing a pure function of type `Binary -> AST`, where AST generally represents a closed term of the *Module* type.
+Compilation is performed by %macro nodes, while fetching sources is handled separately, via %load.

 Compilation and linking are stage separated, which has some advantages and disadvantages.
 A compiler cannot express a closure, e.g. integrating definitions from its own environment.
 It can only arrange for the generated AST to later link shared libraries.
 OTOH, this ensures the client controls linking, and that we can share compilers without specializing them per link environment.

 ## Modules

-The proposed module type is `Env -> Env`, albeit tagged for extensibility (see *Tags*).
+The basic module type is `Env -> Env`, albeit tagged for future extensibility (see *Tags*).
 We further reserve prefix '%' for system use, e.g. primitive definitions and front-end compilers.
 A few reserved names deserve special attention:

 * '%env.\*' - implicit parameters or context.
 Should propagate implicitly across most imports, but definitions may be shadowed contextually.
 This serves as the foundation for shared libraries, e.g. '%env.libname.op'.
-Initially binds to 'env.\*' in the user configuration.
+Binds to 'env.\*' in the user configuration via fixpoint.
 * '%arg.\*' - explicit parameters.
 This allows a client to direct a module's behavior or specialize a module.
 It is feasible to import a module many times with different parameters.
 * '%self.\*' - open recursion.
 By externalizing fixpoint to the client, we can express modules in terms of inheritance, override, and mixin composition.
-  * '%fin' - (tentative) a special module *output*, applied just prior to fixpoint.
 * '%src.\*' - abstract location '%src' and constructors.
-When importing a module, the front-end compiler shall temporarily shadow '%src' to that module's location.
+When linking a module, the front-end compiler will shadow '%src' in scope.
 * '%.\*' - implicit 'private' space for the front-end compiler; starts empty

 The glas system provides the initial environment, including an initial '%env.\*', '%self.\*', '%src', and optionally providing runtime version info (or a method to query it) via '%arg.\*'.
 Front-end compilers must continue this pattern, though ideally the common functions (like wrapping an `Env -> Env` function to set '%src' and '%arg.\*', or common load steps) are shared between them.

-Usefully, modules are first-class values within the glas namespace.
-We can define a name to the result of loading a module for convenient reuse.
-We can define namespace-level macros or mixins with the same type as loaded modules.
+Usefully, modules are first-class within the namespace.
+We can define names to the result of loading a module, for example.

-## Tags and Calling Conventions
+## Calling Conventions, Adapters, and Tags

-A viable encoding for tags:
+It is useful to tag definitions, modules, etc. to support more flexible interpretation and integration.
+I propose to model tags as a Church-encoded variant, such as:

-        f:("Adapter", ((b:("", "Tag"), "Adapter"), Body))
+        f:("Adapters", ((b:("", "Tag"), "Adapters"), Body))

-This function receives an Env of adapters, extracts adapter for Tag, applies to Body.
-Alternatively, if there is no adapter for Tag, raises an obvious error.

-I propose to wrap nearly all modules and definitions in such tags.
-The overhead is negligible, but the resulting system will be far more extensible and adaptive.
-There is some risk of different communities overloading the same tags, but we're still better off due to the opportunity for resolution without module-level or call-site adapters.

-The motivating use case for tags is similar to calling conventions.
-I would like to support calls to `Env -> Program` and `Program` in the same context.
-However, obvious use cases include integration with macros, modules, mixins.
-Tags can clearly distinguish definitions of 'types' from programs or data.
-And so on.
-Essentially all user definitions should be tagged.

-## Controlling Shadows

-Shadowing of names can be useful, especially in context of *Aggregation* (see below).
-However, accidental shadowing can be a source of subtle errors.
-To mitigate this, I propose to report warnings or errors upon shadowing by default, then allow annotations to suppress warnings locally.
+This receives an environment of Adapters, selects Tag, then applies to Body.
+This generalizes to inspecting adapters and picking one, or selecting multiple adapters non-deterministically.
+It is not difficult to inverse this structure, i.e. such that adapter inspects component, and some tags may compose that pattern.
+This design seems convenient for most use cases.

+All definitions, modules, and other components should be tagged.
+Tags should roughly indicate integration, e.g. types and assumptions.
+A few proposed tags to get started:

+* "module" - `Env -> Env`.
+In this context, input Env is expected to have the '%\*' definitions described in *Modules*.
+* "prog" - `Env -> Program`.
+Input Env is per call-site, representing access to caller-provided registers, algebraic effects handlers, etc..
+Even with an empty Env, the Program type supports input-output via data stack.
+The caller does not provide program primitives: those are provided at the module layer.
+* "data" - constant embedded data.
+* "app" - `Env -> Env`.
+In this case, the input Env provides system-level runtime effects APIs, e.g. 'sys.tty.\*' for console IO, 'g.\*' for global registers, 'app.\*' as a fixpoint.
+The returned Env has methods such as 'settings', 'main', and 'rpc'.
+See [Glas Applications](GlasApps.md).

+Beyond these, we could tag Church-encoded lists for *Aggregation*, inheritance graphs for *Multiple Inheritance*, or support other patterns as they are developed.
+There is some risk of independent communities overloading the same tag, resulting in conflicts.
+Resolution in that case is left to convention, communication, and de facto standardization.

 ## Inheritance